xupei0610/ComputerGraphics-HW/hw3/README.md

   Stack instead of recursion is used in the GPU code.There are still two problems when using GPU computation in the program.

   1. Not fully support for the bound box structure.
 So far, the bound box structure is allowed to be put into another bound box such that a deep function call may be involved when using a bound box containing another one and cause the GPU kernel crashing.
 I have got an idea to flatten the warping of bound boxes.
 I will revise this problem later.
   2. Object Initialization.
 The CPU code is written in modern C++ design pattern originally.
 Lots of virtual functions are used, which cause a huge problem when running the code on GPU.
 In order to use virtual functions, objects must be initialized on the device (GPU) directly instead of copying it to the device from the host side.
 To initalize objects in the device by `new` or `malloc` operation will cause a huge performance problem.
-I will talk about it in details in the summary section.
 This is the flaw of my code design.
 I will modify the code later, by maintaining function pointers, like `vtable`, manually, to revise this problem.

 #### Interactive User Interface

   Progress bar in GUI mode

   <img src="./doc/progress_bar.gif" />

   Progress report in CMD mode

   <img src="./doc/progress_report.gif" />

   **Note**: In GPU computation mode, the progress is approximated.